ConnorDiddy/ConnorDiddy/README.md

 - 👋 Hi, I’m Connor Didericksen
 - 👀 I’m a passionate software engineering student at Utah Tech University
-- 🌱 I’m currently working on a web app for expense tracking called marmo.
-See it [here](https://marmo.app)
 - 📫 How to reach me:
 - Phone: 435-224-4986
 - Email: connordidericksen@gmail.com